addyarishabh/addyarishabh/README.md

 #### About:

-🔭 I am currently pursuing my Master's Degree in Data Analytics from Maulana Abul Kalam Azad University of Technology.
+🔭 I have completed my Master's Degree in Data Analytics from Maulana Abul Kalam Azad University of Technology.

 🔭 I have completed my bachelor's degree in Data Science from Techno India University, West Bengal.